The Effect of Level of Automation and Operator-to-Vehicle Ratio on Operator Workload and Performance in Future UAV Systems

 Scholarly Commons Citation

 Wasson, Ryan J., "The Effect of Level of Automation and Operator-to-Vehicle Ratio on Operator Workload and Performance in Future UAV Systems" (2005).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 210.